Is Ariel Winter Photoshopping Her Bikini Pics On Instagram? [Rumor]

 Would Ariel Winter actually alter her bikini pics on Instagram?
 Some celebrity gossip sites reportedly think so.
 Other television personalities such as Kim Kardashian, Kylie Jenner, and Charlotte Crosby are often charged with digitally enhancing their online images.
 Do you think Winter’s racy bikini snaps are being Photoshopped?

 According to The Hollywood Gossip, Ariel Winter’s Instagram pics may be Photoshopped.
-As reported by the celebrity rag, a few of Ariel’s 2.9 million Instagram followers purportedly thought something was amiss in a sultry shot of the actress’ bare bikini bottom being hoisted on high by her boyfriend, actor Levi Meaden.
+As reported by the celebrity rag, a few of Ariel’s 2.9 million Instagram followers purportedly thought something was amiss in a sultry shot of the actress’s bare bikini bottom being hoisted on high by her boyfriend, actor Levi Meaden.

 “[T]o paraphrase Spider-Man’s dead uncle, with great boob selfies comes great scrutiny, and given the level of pervy obsession devoted to Winter’s pics, it’s not surprising that her fans are quick to notice if anything is amiss.”